FAQs on School Start Time

 Yes.
 A growing number of large districts in the state have identified ways to overcome common concerns by communicating with parents and community members about busing, extracurricular activities, including athletics, and adjusting elementary age start times if needed.
 They have overcome barriers to positively impact the health and well-being of their students.

-I would like to know more about sleep and the topic of moving school start times to see the research myself.
+I would like to know more about sleep and the topic of moving school start times to see the research for myself.
 Where can I go to learn more?